 Skip traditions that don’t make sense and try something new

-Remember, too, that a novel approach to your small wedding plan could also extend to unconventional seating arrangements and even wedding favors.
+Remember, too, that a novel approach to your small wedding plan could also extend to unconventional seating arrangements, wedding favors, and other small wedding idea options.
 A shorter guest list may leave a little wiggle room in the budget to do something extra special, particularly for the special guests that help you pull this off.

 Decide where you want to splurge and where you want to save

 When planning a small wedding, give some thought to where you want to splurge and where you want to save.
 If you’re scaling back, ideally, that would mean you’re saving money.
 But if you just decide to reallocate portions of your budget — not so much.
-So, whether it’s a splurge on flowers, steak dinners, or an open bar, figure out ahead of time what’s really important to you.
+So, whether it’s a splurge on flowers, steak dinners, or an open bar, figure out ahead of time what small wedding idea is really important to you.